MohamedAbirou/greenlean/README.md

 ### 3.1.
 Supabase Setup

-1. Create a project in Supabase
+1. Create an organization in Supabase
-2. Copy your Project URL, Anon Key, and DB credentials
+2. I'll transfer the project with the keys and everything
 3. Add them to `.env` files

-### 3.2.
-Apply Migrations

-Run all SQL files in `/supabase/migrations` in order (33 files).
-Each defines tables, functions, and RLS policies.

-### 3.3.
-RLS Verification

-After applying migrations, check:
-**Supabase Dashboard → Authentication → Policies**

 ### 3.4.
 Bootstrap Admin User